colts70/What-SFH-DFH-Actually-Is/README.md

     "algorithm": "SHA-256"
   }
 }

-🧱 The 10 Anchors (Identity + Provenance)
+🧱 The 10 Anchors (Meaning + Provenance)
-Meaning Layer (1–5)
+Meaning Layer (Anchors 1–5)
 /type — What kind of thing is this?

-Example: "Product", "Protocol", "Concept", "Person", "Organization".

-Tells AI: what category this topic belongs to.
+Examples: Product, Concept, Protocol, Person, Organization.

-/entity — Which specific real-world instance?
+/entity — Which specific instance?

-Example: “this exact protocol”, “this exact 16 oz bottle”, “this exact company”.

-Tells AI: which concrete thing in the world we are talking about.
+Defines the actual real-world object or concept.

 /url — Official surfaces

-primary: the main URL.
+primary: main URL

-surfaces: app, docs, landing pages, etc.
+surfaces: docs, apps, GitHub, APIs

-Tells AI: these are the real websites for this thing.

-/canonical — Identity string / stable handle
+/canonical — Stable identity string

-Official name, aliases, IDs.

-Tells AI: what label all systems should converge on.
+Name + aliases + internal ID.

-/sitemap — Concept map of the topic
+/sitemap — The semantic map of the topic

-Not just navigation; it’s the semantic map:

-definition page(s)

-docs and guides

-subtopics and conceptual children

-machine-readable endpoints

-Tells AI: how the topic is structured internally.
+Definition → Docs → Subtopics → Machine surfaces → Mirrors.

-Provenance Layer (6–10)
+Provenance Layer (Anchors 6–10)
 /authority — Who controls this meaning?

-Owner name, verified domain.
+Owner name + verified domain.

-Tells AI: who is declaring this root identity.

-/source — Where did this definition come from?
+/source — Where does this definition come from?

-Repository, origin system, canonical project URL.

-Tells AI: which source-of-truth produced this stack.
+Repository + origin system.

-/timestamp — When was this definition set?
+/timestamp — When was this definition created/updated?

-Created + last updated timestamps.

-Tells AI: how fresh and stable this declaration is.
+Freshness + stability signals.

-/license — Under what terms?
+/license — What legal terms apply?

-License name + URL.

-Tells AI: what it is allowed to do with this information.
+MIT, CC0, proprietary, etc.

 /integrity — Has this file been tampered with?

-Hash + algorithm.

-Tells AI: whether the stack content matches what the owner signed off on.

-Together, these 10 anchors form the Semantic Layer of the Public Internet (SLPI):

-5 for meaning

-5 for provenance
+Cryptographic hash of the stack.

-🧭 The Deterministic First-Hop (How AI Uses This)
+🧭 The Deterministic First-Hop (AI Behavior Rules)

-When an AI system or crawler wants to understand a topic on your domain, it should:
+When AI wants to understand a topic:

-Look up the domain via DNS (where is it?).
+Resolve the domain via DNS (where is it?).

-Fetch the DFH root at:

-text
-Copy code
+Fetch:

 https://<domain>/.well-known/stack

-Load all 10 anchors from the JSON-LD file.
+Load the 10 anchors.

-Use /type, /entity, /url, /canonical, /sitemap to build semantic meaning.

-Use /authority, /source, /timestamp, /license, /integrity to validate provenance.
+Build meaning via anchors 1–5.

+Validate provenance via anchors 6–10.

-Follow the URLs and sitemap sections to gather deeper context and documents.
+Follow /sitemap and /url.surfaces into deeper context.

-Always be able to walk back to this root as the canonical identity.
+Always walk back to the DFH root as the canonical identity.

-Result:
+Results:

-No root-level guessing
+No guessing

-No flip-flopping definitions
+No conflicting definitions

-No “who owns this meaning?” ambiguity

-A single, deterministic starting point for the topic

-🧱 Multiple Topics on One Domain
-Your domain might represent many separate topics:

-your company

-your project

-200+ distinct concepts

-APIs, datasets, standards, products

-Every topic can be its own semantic root:

-text
-Copy code
+Strong topic boundaries

+Deterministic canonicalization

+🧱 Multi-Topic Structure

+Multiple topics?
+Use nested roots:

 example.com/topic-a/.well-known/stack
 example.com/topic-b/.well-known/stack
 example.com/topic-c/.well-known/stack
-AI resolves:

-Start from the entry URL.

-Walk upward in the path.

-Stop at the nearest .well-known/stack.

-This mirrors:

-git directory resolution

-CSS cascading

-typical LLM canonicalization behavior
+AI resolves upward until it hits the nearest stack.

-🗺 What Goes in the Topic /sitemap
+🗺 What Goes in /sitemap

-The topic /sitemap is not just sitemap.xml.
-It is the concept map for this specific topic.
+This is the semantic map (not sitemap.xml):

-It should include:

-Core definition pages
+Core definition pages (/what-is-it, /about)

-e.g. /what-is-it, /about, /spec

-Primary docs & usage pages

-install guides, FAQs, tutorials, reference docs

-Critical subtopics

-e.g. /safety, /manufacturing, /testing for “colloidal silver”

-Machine-readable surfaces

-JSON/LD endpoints, APIs, schemas
+Docs (/docs, /install, /faq)

+Subtopics (/safety, /testing, /manufacturing)

+Machine endpoints (JSON, schemas, APIs)

-Trusted external surfaces / mirrors (if any)
+Trusted mirrors

 Rules:

-Every URL should either:

-live on the primary domain, or
+Every URL must live on the domain or be labeled a mirror.

+canonical_definition must point to one primary definition page.

-be clearly marked as a mirror and link back to the root.
+Mirrors must link back to the root.

-The sitemap should clearly mark:

-which URL is the canonical definition page

-which URLs are docs, subtopics, examples, mirrors, etc.

-🪞 Mirrors: How They Work
+🪞 Mirror Rules

-Mirrors are supporting sites, not new roots.
+Mirrors are support, not new roots.

-Examples:

-GitHub repo mirroring the spec

-Docs on another domain

-Read-only static mirror
+GitHub repos

+Regional docs

+Static mirrors

-Translated / regional versions
+Archived versions

-Mirrors must:
+Mirrors must not:

-Link back clearly to the canonical root domain.

-Not redefine the topic in a conflicting way.
+Redefine the topic

-Respect the canonical.id and canonical.aliases.

-Treat the root /.well-known/stack as the source of truth.

-Rule of thumb:
-Root defines.
-Mirrors support.

-🔗 Link-Back Invariant
-To keep grounding clean and deterministic:

-The root domain publishes /.well-known/stack.

-The stack defines:

-/canonical → identity

-/url → primary + surface URLs

-/sitemap → concept map

-/authority → who owns it

-/source → where it’s maintained

-/timestamp → when it was set

-/license → legal terms

-/integrity → hash for verification

-Main site pages listed in /sitemap:

-use consistent naming / structured data

-may link back to /.well-known/stack

-Every mirror:

-links back to the canonical root
+Conflict with the canonical root

-uses the same canonical identity

-declares itself a mirror, not a new root

-Invariant:
-No matter where AI starts (main site, mirror, API, doc), it can always walk back to one semantic root for the topic.
+Alter identity, authority, or sitemap structure

-🔍 Why This Is a New SEO Primitive
+🔍 Why This Matters (New SEO Primitive)
-Old SEO:

-pages competing

-engines guessing

-entities inferred probabilistically

-SFH / DFH:

-you define the topic first

-then AI and search engines align to your declaration

-What stabilizes:
+Old SEO = heuristic guessing.
+DFH = deterministic identity.

+Stabilizes:

 canonicalization